smalbadger/TradeBot/src/Angela/readme.md

-# Hi, my name is Angela - the worst trading bot known to man kind!
-This document will walk you through my parts
+# Hi, my name is Angela
+### - the worst trading bot known to man kind!
+This document will walk you through my architecture

 ##### (Angela is not profitable yet, and she probably never will be.
 She's kinda self concious about it though.)
 Disclaimer: This bot's code is not commented very well and reading it will result in immediate heightened levels of stress.
 This bot also acts as a proof of concept and a prototype.
 It most likely contains bugs, and you should not run it unless you wish to loss money.